 Anchor charts are meant to be teaching and learning tools that help students internalize learning concepts, so include them as part of your lesson.

-If you’re doing a mini-lesson on one of the six traits of writing, let’s say… how to write a good lead, you could have students brainstorm different types of leads that they have prior knowledge of.
+If you’re doing a mini-lesson on one of the six traits of writing, let’s say… how to write a good lead, you could have students brainstorm different types of leads of which they have prior knowledge.